Atashnezhad/A_Data_Science_Project/README.md

 ## Description

 This is a data sciecne exercise project.
 The project has all sort of challenges inclduing dealing with missed values, encoding, transforming, skewness, etc.
+The data in this exercise have been simulated to mimic real, dirty data.
+Please clean the data with whatever method(s) you believe to be best/most suitable.
+Success in this exercise typically involves feature engineering and avoiding data leakage.
+You may create new features.
+However, you may not add or supplement with external data.

+For this exercise, you are required to build two models.
+The first model must be a logistic regression.
+The second model may be any supervised learning algorithm that is not from the GLM family.